tapanbk/tapanbk.github.io/_posts/2021-07-06-add-disquis-comment.md

 * Disqus have dedicated control panel to approve the comments.
 * It has IP blocking and user blocking system to prevent spams
 * Disqus allows user to login using social medias like facebook, Twitter, gmail and even disqus itself.
-* Disqus allows user to like the comments that lets readers to like the comments.
+* Disqus allows user to like the comments that let readers like the comments.
 * It's very easy to install
 * It is mobile responsive and mobile friendly.